dask/dask/docs/source/dataframe-design.rst

    b    object
    dtype: object

-Internally dask does its best to propogate this information through all operations, so most of the time a user shouldn't have to worry about this.
+Internally ``dask.dataframe`` does its best to propagate this information through all operations, so most of the time a user shouldn't have to worry about this.
 Usually this is done by evaluating the operation on a small sample of fake data, which can be found on the ``_meta_nonempty`` attribute:

 .. code-block:: python